-The Chinese artist Liu Bolin 刘勃麟 is perhaps one of the most ubiquitous figure in the international art scene.
-It seems obvious that almost everyone has already seen his peculiar photographs in which we vaguely distinguish a silhouette that is camouflaged like a chameleon into the background.
+The Chinese artist Liu Bolin 刘勃麟 is perhaps one of the most ubiquitous figures in the Chinese photographic scene.
+In his photographs, he turns into a sort of chameleon that mingles with the background.
 This series entitled Hiding in the City corresponds to the first work he presented to the public.

 Born in 1973 in Shandong province, Liu Bolin (now based in Beijing) first studied sculpture under the direction fo Sui Jianguo – a famous sculptor who became famous notably for his Mao-jacket sculptures or colourful tyrannosaurs.
 However ‘professor Liu’ – as we call him in China – will explore other mediums than sculpture and will deliberately combine photography, performance, and painting.

 Far from being simplistic, his photographs offer several readings.
 One can appreciate them from a technical perspective for Liu Bolin has each time to pose while around ten of his assistants paint his whole body.
 They also convey the artist’s own anxieties, notably the fact that he has always considered himself as an outsider, a left-behind.
 They surely convey his bitter condemnation of today’s Chinese society, of its multiple issues and contradictions.

 Suddenly the concept of invisibility makes sense: in the end Liu Bolin tries to render what is invisible visible.
 He seems to try to make people aware of the current state of one particular place, of common people’s existence, of his own desolation, of the burden of overwhelming authority or advertising images, and so forth.
 In other words, he reifies the more or less painful traces of human activities while disclosing that adaptation is impossible in such contemporary environment.